-Old town Porec is mostly car-free, and thus difficult to park your car.
-It’s also where majority of bars, restaurants and attractions are, so you’ll always find it bursting with people.
+Old town Porec is mostly car-free and thus difficult to park your car.
+It's also where the majority of bars, restaurants, and attractions are, so you'll always find it bursting with people.
 Depending on where you stay within the old town Porec, you can also experience some morning noise with garbage trucks, and cleaners starting their works early in the morning.

 Wider town area

-Besides old town, other popular Porec neighborhoods are:
+Besides old town, other popular Porec neighborhoods within the town limits are:

-- Borik, Spadici and Materada: Located north of old town, these neighborhoods are mix of residential and resort areas.
+- Borik, Spadici, and Materada: Located north of old town, these neighborhoods are a mix of residential and resort areas.
 Borik is within a short walking distance.
-You’ll find here apartments and hotel Pical Porec, hotel Zagreb, a number of vacation rentals.
+You'll find here apartments and hotel Pical (closed for 2020 due to renovation), hotel Valamar Parentino (ex.
+Zagreb), and a number of vacation rentals.
 Spadici and Materada are further north, but you can still walk to downtown.
-Here you’ll find residence Pinia, hotel Pinia Porec, hotel Materada, hotel Laguna Park Porec, camping Materada, and lots of vacation rentals.
+Here you'll find a 5star Valamar Marea Suites, hotel Pinia, hotel Materada, hotel Laguna Park, camping Materada, and lots of vacation rentals.
 Tourist train also connects these neighborhoods with the town.
-While town is a bit away, a short walking distance to the sea makes these neighborhoods attractive to tourists.
+While the town is a bit away, a short walking distance to the sea makes these neighborhoods attractive to tourists.

 - Brulo: Brulo neighborhood is also a mix of residential and resort areas.
-It’s within 15-minute walk from the old town, and only 5-minute walk from the sea.
-A nice walking and cycling path, as well as electric tourist train, connects Brulo and downtown.
+It's within a 15-minute walk from the old town, and only a 5-minute walk from the sea.
+A nice walking and cycling path, as well as an electric tourist train, connects Brulo and downtown.
 This is a good area to stay if you look for a beach vacation.
-You’ll find here hotel Diamant Porec, Rubin, Crystal, and hotel Mediteran Porec, and holiday rentals in private houses.
+You'll find here hotel Diamant, Rubin, Crystal, and hotel Mediteran, and holiday rentals in private houses.

-- Zelana and Plava Laguna: These two resorts are 5 km south of the old town.
-They consists of hotels, apartments, and campsites.
-All properties are run by Laguna Porec.
-Resorts also feature restaurants, bars, sport facilities, and beaches.
-Walking and cycling trails, as well as tourist train, run between these resorts and downtown.
-If you look for a beach vacation, these resorts will suit your need.
-Hotel Delfin Porec is good for a budget stay.
+These two resorts are 5 km south of the old town.
+They consist of hotels, apartments, and campsites.
+All properties are run by Laguna Porec, a Croatian hotel chain.
+Resorts also feature restaurants, bars, sports facilities, and beaches.
+Walking and cycling trails, as well as a tourist train, run between these resorts and downtown.
+If you look for a beach vacation, these resorts will suit your needs.
+Hotel Delfin is a good choice for a budget stay in Porec.

-For us the best places to stay in Porec are actually small villages in town’s surroundings.
-In these villages you’ll mostly find private accommodations: apartments, villas, holiday homes, and B&B. These properties usually offer better value for money, more privacy.
-Villages are quieter and you’ll simply get better night sleep.
-Our favorite villages around Porec include Mugeba, Veleniki, and Kukci.
+For us, the best places to stay in Porec are actually small villages in the town's vicinity.
+In these villages, you'll mostly find private accommodations: apartments, villas, holiday homes, and B&B. These properties usually offer good value for money and quiet surrounding.
+Villages are quieter and you'll simply get better night sleep.
+Our favorite villages around Porec include Mugeba, and Kukci.
 Check B&B Korta Gira, and Castello Rausch to get a feel of what kind of accommodation you can expect in villages near Porec.

-Some hotels, like Valamar Riviera, or Palazzo, allow car access only for a check-in purpose, and then you’ll need to re-park at designated parking area out of the town.
+Some hotels, like Valamar Riviera, or Mauro, allow car access only for a check-in purpose, and then you'll need to re-park at designated parking areas out of the town.
 Parking is free for hotel guests, and hotels also provide a shuttle that brings you back and forth.
-If you rent an apartment in Porec old town, you’ll need to take care of your own parking.
+If you rent an apartment in Porec old town, you'll need to take care of your own parking.

-While hotels in outer neighborhoods offer free parking for all hotel guests, private apartments in Porec usually provide limited parking in front of the property, so in high season, when all spots are full, you might need to use street parking, or park at some of Porec parking lots.
+While hotels in outer neighborhoods offer free parking for all hotel guests, private apartments in Porec usually provide limited parking in front of the property, so in high season, when all spots are full, you might need to use street parking or park at some of the parking lots.

 When in doubt should you value location over attractiveness and the price of the place to stay in Porec, always choose attractiveness and price.
 Especially as places out of the town provide parking, and you'll never fight for it after you get back from the beach or town.